 The tenth (extraordinary) annual general meeting on 15 November 2000 authorised the repurchase of Flughafen Wien shares at an amount equal to 10% of share capital for subsequent transfer to an employee foundation.
 The shares owned by the foundation carry voting and dividend rights, whereby the dividends received from Flughafen Wien AG are distributed directly to employees with no deductions.
-The effects of these distributions to employee in 2000 and 2001 as well as the corporate income tax payments made on behalf of the employee foundation in this and following years total T \in 14,012.4 and were recognised directly in equity under retained earnings.
+The effects of these distributions to employees in 2000 and 2001 as well as the corporate income tax payments made on behalf of the employee foundation in this and following years total $T \in \{14,012,4\}$ and were recognised directly in equity under retained earnings.
 There were no such effects in 2015 or 2014.